jasper-lyons/nuccobrain/readme.md

 ## Serverless functions

-This project uses Netlify serverless cloud functions to proxy API requests to third party services like Eventbrite.
+This project uses Netlify serverless cloud functions to proxy API requests to third party services like Eventbrite and Behance.

 Doing it this way lets us: